-This research project and its forthcoming publication The Archive as a Productive Space of Conflict deals with archival practice and its spatial repercussions.
+This research project and publication The Archive as a Productive Space of Conflict deals with archival practice and its spatial repercussions.
 Inquiring whether any accumulation and organization of knowledge is productive—to the effect that it generates a narrative and/or history—this project focuses specifically on productivity produced by a spatial framework.
 Consequently, it debates the conflicts that arise when topological and architectural structures of archives overcome existing models of reservoirs.
 Archival practice takes place not only in traditional archives, but also within the processes of conception, realization, and reception, including museums, artistic work, and the fields of architecture and urban development.
 By achieving this transfer, the project makes an important contribution to the discussion of productive archival practice within these and other fields.

 Yann Chateigné Tytelman is a Geneva-based curator, critic, and publisher.
 He is head of visual art at the Geneva University of Art and Design.
 He has been working as chief curator at the CAPC Museum of Contemporary Art in Bordeaux, after having worked at French Ministry of Culture and Pompidou Center in Paris.
 He curated and cocurated exhibitions such as Fun Palace (Centre Pompidou Paris); Insiders: Practices, Uses, Know-How (CAPC, 2009); IDO: Explorations in French Psychedelia (CAPC, 2008); A Theater without Theater (Macba, Barcelona and Museu Berardo, Lisbon, 2007–08).
-He has also contributed to various publications and magazines, including Heimo Zobernig, Les Presses du Réel, Mousse Magazine, and Rosa B. Tytelman is coeditor-in-chief of the forthcoming publication The Archive as a Productive Space of Conflict.
+He has also contributed to various publications and magazines, including Heimo Zobernig, Les Presses du Réel, Mousse Magazine, and Rosa B. Tytelman is coeditor-in-chief of The Archive as a Productive Space of Conflict.

 Dagmar Füchtjohann finished her studies in education at the University in Cologne (Germany) in 2006.
 She took on her studies in art science and theory of media at the University of Arts and Design (HfG) in Karlsruhe in 2007.
 She was part of the project SLaliterates, realised for the exhibition YOUser at the Center for Arts and Media (ZKM).
 She finished her studies in Karlsruhe in 2011 with a thesis about the exhibition of art of the GDR before and after the fall of the wall.
 Currently she is working in the Education Department of the Kunstsammlung Nordrhein-Westfalen in Düsseldorf.
-She is editor of the forthcoming publication The Archive as a Productive Space of Conflict.
+She is an editor of The Archive as a Productive Space of Conflict.

 Johanna Hoth studies exhibition architecture and curatorial practice at the University of Arts and Design (HfG) Karlsruhe.
 The main aspect of her theoretical and practical work is the examination of artistic and curatorial strategies behind the manipulation of space.
 Together with Armin Linke she worked on the collaborative project Flocking, displayed at the 11th Architecture Biennale Venice.
 She participated in the research on a Carlo Mollino retrospective at the Haus der Kunst (HdK) Munich, opened in autumn 2011.
 For the Claes Oldenburg retrospective at the Museum für Moderne Kunst (MuMoK) Vienna in spring 2012, she developed the exhibition design and architecture under the leadership of KuehnMalvezzi.
 Together with Marc Bitz and Marius Gantert in 2012, she won the competition for the redesign of the Center for Arts and Media (ZKM) Karlsruhe foyer.
 Beside interviews with artists and architects for the publication series Displayer, she was editorial assisant for the issue Displayer 03.
-She is editor of the forthcoming publication The Archive as a Productive Space of Conflict.
+She is an editor of The Archive as a Productive Space of Conflict.

 Laurent Schmid develops narrative types of laboratory trials in the field between scientific and pseudoscientific physics, an inquiry into this system as a metaphor of social concepts.
 His work oscillates between digital and analogue media, including lectures, interactive works, radio, videos, installations, drawings, and photos.
 Schmid teaches and researches at the Geneva University of Art and Design.
 He previously studied at Basel Art School and Berne University.
-He is an editor of the forthcoming publication The Archive as a Productive Space of Conflict.
+He is an editor The Archive as a Productive Space of Conflict.